TheresaLui/SelfHelpContent_v2/articles/Microsoft.Storage_ADAuth_AzureFiles_TSG/insight-password-prompt-encryption-issue.md

     * Re-run the Debug command.
 If it still fails, proceed to next step.

-2. The customer (or their domain administrator) needs to examine their domain group policy for [encryption types allowed for Kerberos](https://docs.microsoft.com/windows/security/threat-protection/security-policy-settings/network-security-configure-encryption-types-allowed-for-kerberos)
+2. The customer (or their domain administrator) needs to examine their domain group policy for [encryption types allowed for Kerberos](https://docs.microsoft.com/windows/security/threat-protection/security-policy-settings/network-security-configure-encryption-types-allowed-for-kerberos).
+We currently support RC4-HMAC and AES 256 encryption.
+AES 128 Kerberos encryption is not yet supported.
-3. Make sure RC4_HMAC_MD5 is included as a value.
-They may be wary about reverting to a weaker encryption type, below section has customer communication regarding that.
+3. Make sure RC4_HMAC or AES_256 are included as a value.
+If the customer has questions about support for AES 128 Encryption type, please follow the appropriate escalation model to engage with PG.
+4. Once we have verified that customer’s domain policy has supported Kerberos encryption type enabled, there is nothing needed to be done if RC4 HMAC is being used.
+5. But in case AES 256 encryption type is being enforced, there are additional steps to follow in order to enable it at the storage account level.
+    * We introduced AES 256 Kerberos encryption support for Azure Files on-prem AD DS authentication with AzFilesHybrid module v0.2.2.
+    * Please ask the customer to run [Update-AzStorageAccountAuthForAES256](https://docs.microsoft.com/azure/storage/files/storage-troubleshoot-windows-file-connection-problems#azure-files-on-premises-ad-ds-authentication-support-for-aes-256-kerberos-encryption) PowerShell command to enable AES 256 support.
+This command is only available with AzFilesHybrid module v0.2.2.
-4. Once the group policy changes have been made, re-run the "Debug-AzStorageAccountAuth" cmdlet to make sure all the other checks pass successfully.
-If they do not, go back to previous step to further troubleshoot.
+6. Once the appropriate changes have been made, re-run the "Debug-AzStorageAccountAuth" cmdlet to make sure all the other checks pass successfully.
+If they do not, go back to previous step of the troubleshooter to further troubleshoot.
-5. If "Debug-AzStorageAccountAuth" completes successfully, ask the customer to try mounting the file share.
+7. If "Debug-AzStorageAccountAuth" completes successfully, ask the customer to try mounting the file share.
 If mount still fails, escalate.

-### **Customer Ready Message**

-Dear Customer,

-It seems that your computer does not have supported Kerberos encryption type(RC4-HMAC) enabled through group policy settings.
-This is currently resulting in authentication failures to access Azure file shares.

-You (or their domain administrator) need to examine your domain group policy for "Network security configure encryption types allowed for kerberos".
-And make sure RC4-HMAC-MD5 is included as a value.

-You can validate the mitigation by retrying mount and running Get-AzStorageKerberosTicketStatus after the policy change.

-We understand that there are concerns in the industry on whether RC4 cipher is still cryptographically secure.
-We recommend you to make your own assessment on whether to leverage RC4 cipher based on your security and compliance requirements.
-We plan to extend the Kerberos support on Azure Files with newer encryption types of AES128 and ASE256 in H2 CY 2020.